Core concepts

 ---|---|

-Processing | Backup is being created. |
+Processing | Backup is in progress. |

 Deleting | Backup is being deleted. |

-Deleted | Backup has been fully deleted. |
+Deleted | Backup is fully removed. |

-Error | Backup failed, and valid backup information is unavailable. |
+Error | Backup failed and is not usable. |

 Failover

-Failover may cause brief service disruptions.
+Failover may cause a short service interruption.

-Failover lifecycle
+Failover status

 Status | Description |